Antoni Krauze

 Antoni Krauze (4 January 1940 – 14 February 2018) was a Polish screenwriter and director.

 Early life

 Antoni Krauze was born on 4 January 1940 in Warsaw, Poland.
 He studied filmmaking at the National Film School in Łódź (1966).
 He was the older brother of cartoonist and illustrator Andrzej Krauze.

 Career

-Krauze directed many documentaries and feature films.
+Krauze directed many documentaries and feature films for example Monidlo and The Aquarium.
 His 2011 film, Black Thursday won Special Award at the Polish Film Festival in 2011 and FIPRESCI Prize at the Montréal World Film Festival in 2011.

 Death

-Krauze died on 14 February 2018.
+Krauze died on 14 February 2018 of a heart attack at the age of 78.